JohnGilb/SailwindVirtualCrew/README.md

 #### Deckhand

 - Can operate winches.
+- Can be commanded to bail out water
 - You can issue commands like "lower all sails"
 - They take on the jobs, move to the winches (based on Dexterity), and operate them (based on Strength).
 - If you have a big ship, you may want to get more than one deckhand, or you'll be waiting a long time for them to finish all the jobs!